thomazyazima/thomazyazima.github.io/week-1/3-web-basics/readme.md

 ![git status](http://i.imgur.com/oWobDr0.png)

-Red means modified but not staged for commit.
+The file we changed should be listed under the section 'Changes not staged for commit'.
 We want to stage this so we can save our work!

-Type in `git add [WHAT_YOUR_FILE_IS_CALLED]` you can use tab to help auto complete your names.
+Type in `git add <YOUR_FILE_NAME>`. you can use tab to help auto complete your names.

-now type in `git status` again, now your files should be green!
+now type in `git status` again.
+Your file should be under a new section, 'Changes to be committed'.

 We are ready now to commit these changes.
 Use this command:

-`git commit -m "then type a message with quotes around it to describe what you changed"`
+`git commit -m "then type a brief message with quotes around it to describe what you changed"`

 the m stands for message.
-If you want you can use -v (verbose) to type a longer message in your default text editor.
+If you want you can use -v (verbose), which will open your default text editor so you can type a longer message.
+When you save and close the file, it will finish committing your changes.

 ## Release 3: Push your page to GitHub